 The ERA's modelling includes a more conservative scenario where the coal supply issues persist throughout the forecast window, the announced coal retirements occur as scheduled, and no further retirements occur.
 The ERA modelled the future gas prices using an auto regressive integrated moving average (ARIMA) model.
 Forecast maximum monthly gas prices ranged between \$6.23/GJ for September 2022 and \$8.50/GJ for June 2024, with a mean maximum monthly price of \$7.31/GJ.
-For the base case a single average price was used.
-This is outlined further in Appendix 3.
+This is outlined further in Appendix 4.

 The model is calibrated on past behaviour, which is not always a good indicator of future behaviour, particularly in complex markets.
 For example, changing conditions may alter participants' willingness to generate, when and how much they generate, and whether to reserve or on-sell fuel to other users.
-To ensure the influence of changing market conditions is understood, the ERA has conducted fuel price sensitivities applying a market wide spot gas
+To ensure the influence of changing market conditions is understood, the ERA has conducted fuel price sensitivities applying a market wide spot gas driven opportunity cost, substituting contracted gas values.